 Women’s stories are vital to the history of the Becontree Estate, yet so often overlooked.
-East End Women’s Museum is working alongside women and girls from three local community groups to explore and capture women’s stories and experiences in the past, present and future of Becontree.
-They will be looking at housewives’ accounts to moving into the estate and creating a community here and the remarkable achievements of the Dagenham Girl Pipers and New Cambell Netball Club.
-This oral history project will cast new light on the vibrant and diverse stories and ideas of the 20th century woman in Becontree.
+East End Women’s Museum worked alongside women and girls from Becontree Primary School, Early Years Cocoon, Breakaway Older Ladies Group and Future Youth Zone to explore and capture women’s stories and experiences in the past, present and future of Becontree.
+They looked at housewives’ accounts to moving into the estate and creating a community here and the remarkable achievements of the Dagenham Girl Pipers and New Cambell Netball Club.
+This oral history project cast new light on the vibrant and diverse stories and ideas of the 20th century woman in Becontree.

 As well as looking back, the project will look forward to the future of the estate.
 Join East End Women's Museum at the Summer of Festivals between 14th - 15th August, where they want to hear more women and girls stories.